We specialize in burial insurance

 Just know, the numbers are not in your favor.
 Less than 1% of all term life insurance policies sold in the USA result in a death claim 😟.

-For final expenses, go with a permanent policy so you know with 100% certainty that your family won’t be left with a burden.
+For final expenses, go with a permanent policy so you know with 100% certainty that your family will never bear the burden of unpaid funeral costs.

-By far the most unique element to burial life insurance is the underwriting.
+By far, underwriting is the most unique element to burial life insurance.
 Insurance carriers designed these plans to absorb the heavy risk of various high-risk conditions.

-Most of the health issues accepted by funeral life insurance policies would get you auto declined for any traditional life insurance product.
+Most health issues accepted by funeral life insurance policies would get you auto declined for any traditional life insurance product.

-The lax underwriting is amazing because it enables seniors with high risk conditions to qualify for a policy, so they can have peace of mind knowing their funeral bills won’t be left to their family.
+The lax underwriting is fantastic because it enables seniors with high-risk conditions to qualify for a policy.
+They can have peace of mind knowing their funeral bills will not burden their family.

 If you have any of the following health issues, you can still get a final expense policy that fully protects you from day one.

 (Please remember that your age and state may affect your options.)